 The Bell Church is a Chinese temple near the Valley of Colors in La Trinidad, Benguet.
 It has been attracting tourists for decades, and the temple represents a piece of Chinese culture in the area.
 Today, the Bell Church serves as a spiritual place for conducting religious practices in the community.

 How to go to Bell Church: After visiting the Valley of Colors, you can walk or take a public jeep to Bell Church Road.
-The landmark you will see is an archway decorated with dragons and a bell in the middle.
+The landmark is an archway decorated with dragons and a bell in the middle.
 Take the Bell Church Road until you arrive at the Chinese temple.

 Tam-awan is a cultural village and art center built by the local artists of Baguio City.
 Its primary purpose is to preserve and bring the culture of the Cordillera to tourists.
 Significant attractions in Tam-Awan Village are their art galleries, authentic nipa huts, cafes, cultural shows, and workshops.
 You can even lodge in their nipa huts for a whole Igorot experience at an affordable PHP 500 per person daily.
 So include this beautiful Baguio tourist spot and have an immersive Cordilleran experience.

-Igorot Stone Kingdom (Temporarily Closed)
+8. Igorot Stone Kingdom

 BenCab Museum houses different forms of contemporary art.
 The museum also has the will to preserve the environment and the cultural heritage of the Cordilleras.
 This art gallery is located in Tuba, Benguet, on a promontory of rainforests and mountains.

 Aside from its artwork and sculptures, you’ll enjoy its peaceful ambiance and the cool mountain breeze ventilating inside the building.
-You can also spend time with friends and family in their cafe or garden outside the museum.
-If you plan to visit Baguio City, include BenCab Museum on your itinerary and indulge in good food, nature, and beautiful artwork.
+You can also spend time with friends and family in their Cafe or garden outside the museum.
+If you plan to visit Baguio City, include the BenCab Museum on your itinerary and indulge in good food, nature, and beautiful artwork.

 How to go to BenCab Museum: From Baguio City, proceed to Kayang Street Jeepney Terminal Station.
 Have a jeepney ride with “Asin Road” signage to BenCab Museum.
-The fare is PHP 11.00.
+The fare is PHP 15.00.
 Check out our entire travel story in BenCab Museum here.

-Camp John Hay
+10. Camp John Hay

 The base is populated with pine trees, and you’ll have a relaxing visit to this popular Baguio tourist spot.
-Popular destinations are the Bell House – a resting place for US commanders during the early 1900s, the Bell amphitheater, the History Trail, the Secret Garden, and the Cemetery of Negativism.
+Popular destinations are the Bell House – a resting place for US commanders during the early 1900s, the Bell Amphitheater, the History Trail, the Secret Garden, and the Cemetery of Negativism.
 After spending time around the camp, calm your mind in Starbucks Camp John Hay and enjoy a cup of hot coffee while savoring the cool mountain breeze and the peaceful grove of pine trees.